Composable commerce for telecom carriers

 #2 Maximize growth opportunities with promotions and bundles

-Telco carriers can offer a wide variety of product types, bundles and promotions through multiple channels in real-time — a largely mission-impossible task with a traditional commerce platform.
+On a composable platform, telcos can offer a wide variety of product types, bundles and promotions through multiple channels in real-time — a largely mission-impossible task with a traditional commerce platform.

-For example, a Canadian carrier streamlined its checkout experience with composable commerce.
+For example, a Canadian telco streamlined its checkout experience with composable commerce.
 The communication service provider (CSP) can now support multiple product combinations in a single transaction, complex discounts and a range of digital-first services like price plan change across all brands, including its MVNO businesses.
-With cloud-native infrastructure under the hood, the telco company can also autoscale online capacity during promotional waves.
+With cloud-native infrastructure under the hood, the telco can also autoscale online capacity during promotional waves.

 #3 Leverage B2B opportunities